gvwilson/thirdbit/fiction/iffy/index.md

 and patrolling Marines
 and people working night shift.

-*And folk dump enough t' waste rand on curfew passes,* she thought grumpily.
+*And folk dumb enough t' waste rand on curfew passes,* she thought grumpily.
-She didn't know if Uncle Jack had returned from his outing or not, but either way, he'd probably have spent more on drink and lost more gambling than she'd spent on new clothes in the last year.
+She didn't know if Uncle Jack had returned from his outing or not, but either way, he'd probably have spent more on drink and lost more gambling than she'd spent on clothes in the last year.

 She checked the time again.
 The fog-ends of whatever bad dream she'd been having were already evaporating.